myarotskaya/architecture-center/docs/data/concepts/big-data.md

 A big data architecture is designed to handle the ingestion, processing, and analysis of data that is too large or complex for traditional database systems.
 The threshold at which organizations enter into the big data realm differs, depending on the capabilities of the users and their tools.
 For some, it can mean hundreds of gigabytes of data, while for others it means hundreds of terabytes.
 As tools for working with big data sets advance, so does the meaning of big data.
 More and more, this term relates to the value you can extract from your data sets through advanced analytics, rather than strictly the size of the data, although in these cases they tend to be quite large.

 Over the years, the data landscape has changed.
 What you can do, or are expected to do, with data has changed.
-The cost of storage keeps plummeting, while the means by which data is collected keeps growing.
+The cost of storage has fallen dramatically, while the means by which data is collected keeps growing.
 Some data arrives at a rapid pace, constantly demanding to be collected and observed.
 Other data arrives more slowly, but in very large chunks, often in the form of decades of historical data.
 You might be facing an advanced analytics problem, or one that requires machine learning.
 These are challenges that big data architectures seek to solve.

 Big data solutions typically involve one or more of the following types of workload: